+Accessories Description

-Accessories Description Memograph M graphic data manager The Memograph M graphic data manager provides information on all the relevant measured variables.
+Memograph M graphic data manager The Memograph M graphic data manager provides information on all the relevant measured variables.
 Measured values are recorded correctly, limit values are monitored and measuring points analyzed.
 The data are stored in the 256 MB internal memory and also on a SD card or USB stick.
+The memory and also measure of the store of the

+Operating Instructions BA00247R

-Technical Information TI00133ROperating Instructions BA00247R iTEMP The temperature transmitters can be used in all applications and are suitable for the measurement of gases, steam and liquids.
+iTEMP The temperature transmitters can be used in all applications and are suitable for the measurement of gases, steam and liquids.
 They can be used to read in the medium temperature.

-"Fields of Activity" document FA00006T
+Fields of Activity" document FA00006T